Cordeval/fari-app/docs/fari-wiki.md

 #### Point Counter Block

-This kind of block is useful if you are looking to track any sort of point based value.
+This kind of block is useful if you are looking to track a point-based value.
 Use it to track your Fate Points, health points, gold pieces, etc.

 - `Set as Main Counter`: This control lets you select a **single** point counter as the main one.
 The main point counter is going to be the one that is displayed in the Players section when you are playing a game session.
-- `With Max`: Use this value if you want to have a max value attached to your point counter.
+- `With Max`: Select this if you want to have a maximum value attached to your point counter.

 ![Point Counter Block](https://gyazo.com/b520f5e1d36a3de7f11bcf401721accd.png)